-Selling raw milk is illegal in Indiana, but residents find ways around it despite the ban.
+Selling raw milk for human consumption is illegal in Indiana, but a committee is studying the law further this summer.

 Bloomingfoods says it is in the early stages of its proposal, but it hopes to buy a building near Fess Avenue and 2nd Street.